Thundercat (musician): It Is What It Is

 In October 2018, Thundercat premiered the song "King of the Hill" from his then upcoming album It Is What It Is.
 The second single, "Black Qualls", featuring Steve Lacy, Steve Arrington, and Childish Gambino, was released on January 16.
 Another single, "Dragonball Durag", was released on February 17.
 It Is What It Is released on April 3, 2020, and was met with critical acclaim.
 Thundercat dedicated the album to friend and frequent collaborator Mac Miller.
 In 2020, It Is What It Is won Best Progressive R&B Album at the 63rd Annual Grammy Awards.

 In 2021, he received the Libera Award for Best R&B Record 2021 for his album It Is What It Is (Brainfeeder Records) by the American Association of Independent Music (A2IM).
 The album was also nominated as Record of the Year, but lost to Phoebe Bridgers' album Punisher.

 In 2022, he made a guest appearance in the fourth episode of The Book of Boba Fett as a "Mod Artist" who Boba Fett enlists to save Fennec Shand's life in a flashback where he replaced her damaged parts with cybernetic replacements.

+In April 2023, he released a new single collaborating with Kevin Parker/Tame Impala, "No More Lies."
+Following the release of "No More Lies", Thundercat announced the In Yo Girl’s City Tour, to begin on August 5, 2023 in Newport, Rhode Island and conclude on November 14, 2023 in Santiago, Chile.